Zearin/textmate_wiki/Hidden-Settings.md

 So, if we wanted to disable extended attributes for files under `/net/`:

     defaults write com.macromates.TextMate.preview volumeSettings '{ "/net/" = { extendedAttributes = 0; }; }'

-## Disabling Restore of Open Tabs

-When opening a folder TextMate will restore open tabs and file browser state from the last time you had this folder open.
-The behavior can be disabled using:

-    defaults write com.macromates.TextMate.preview disableFolderStateRestore -bool YES

-## Searching “Selection” Instead of “Document” by Default

-Previously using <kbd>⌘F</kbd> with a multiline selection would automatically set the “in” pop-up to “selection”.
-This is no longer the case, but can be brought back by running:

-    defaults write com.macromates.TextMate.preview findInSelectionByDefault -bool YES

-## File Browser Source List Styling

-The file browser can use the “source list” style as seen in Finder’s sidebar:

-    defaults write com.macromates.TextMate.preview fileBrowserStyle SourceList

-If you want to revert to the standard look, delete the `fileBrowserStyle` key.

-## File Browser Open (Zoom) Animation

-The zoom animation shown when opening items can be disabled by running this in a terminal:

-    defaults write com.macromates.TextMate.preview fileBrowserOpenAnimationDisabled -bool YES

-## Changing Line Height

-You can adjust line height by changing the `fontLeadingDelta` and `fontAscentDelta` defaults keys.

-These *must* be set as floats or integers--*not* strings.

-    defaults write com.macromates.TextMate.preview fontLeadingDelta -float 0

-Both keys’ default value is `1`.

 ## Controlling Font Smoothing